Civil rights movement (1865–1896): Memphis

 During the war thousands of slaves escaped from rural plantations to Union lines, and the Army established a contraband camp next to Memphis, Tennessee.
-By 1865, there were 20,000 blacks in the city, a sevenfold increase from the 3,000 before the war.
-The presence of black Union soldiers was resented by Irish Catholics in the city, who competed with blacks for unskilled labor jobs.
-In 1866, there was a major riot with whites attacking blacks.
-Forty-five blacks were killed, and nearly twice as many wounded; much of their makeshift housing was destroyed.
-By 1870, the black population was 15,000 in a city total of 40,226.
+By 1865, there were 20,000 Black people in the city, a sevenfold increase from the 3,000 before the war.
+The presence of Black Union soldiers was resented by Irish Catholics in the city, who competed with Black people for unskilled labor jobs.
+In 1866, there was a major riot with whites attacking Black people.
+Forty-five Black people were killed, and nearly twice as many wounded; much of their makeshift housing was destroyed.
+By 1870, the Black population was 15,000 in a city total of 40,226.

-Robert Reed Church (1839–1912), a freedman, was the South's first black millionaire.
+Robert Reed Church (1839–1912), a freedman, was the South's first Black millionaire.
 He made his wealth from speculation in city real estate, much of it after Memphis became depopulated after the yellow fever epidemics.
-He founded the city's first black-owned bank, Solvent Savings Bank, ensuring that the black community could get loans to establish businesses.
-He was deeply involved in local and national Republican politics and directed patronage to the black community.
+He founded the city's first Black-owned bank, Solvent Savings Bank, ensuring that the Black community could get loans to establish businesses.
+He was deeply involved in local and national Republican politics and directed patronage to the Black community.
 His son became a major politician in Memphis.
-He was a leader of black society and a benefactor in numerous causes.
-Because of the drop in city population, blacks gained other opportunities.
+He was a leader of Black society and a benefactor in numerous causes.
+Because of the drop in city population, Black people gained other opportunities.
 They were hired to the police force as patrolmen and retained positions in it until 1895, when imposed segregation forced them out.

 Atlanta

 Atlanta, Georgia had been devastated in the war, but as a major railroad center it rebuilt rapidly afterwards, attracting many rural migrants.
 From 1860 to 1870 Fulton County (of which Atlanta was the county seat) more than doubled in population, from 14,000 to 33,000.
 In a pattern seen across the South, many freedmen moved from plantations to towns or cities for work and to gather in communities of their own.
-Fulton County went from 20.5% black in 1860 to 45.7% black in 1870.
-Atlanta quickly became a leading national center of black education.
+Fulton County went from 20.5% Black in 1860 to 45.7% Black in 1870.
+Atlanta quickly became a leading national center of Black education.
 The faculty and students provided a supportive environment for civil rights discussions and activism.
 Atlanta University was established in 1865.
 The forerunner of Morehouse College opened in 1867, Clark University opened in 1869.
 What is now Spelman College opened in 1881, and Morris Brown College in 1885.
 This would be one of several factors aiding the establishment of one of the nation's oldest and best-established African American elite in Atlanta.